Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Conclusion and future works

-We study online IV regression, specifically the online \tsls{} algorithm, for unbounded noise and endogenous data.
+We study online IV regression, specifically online \tsls{}, for unbounded noise and endogenous data.
 We analyse the finite-time identification and oracle regrets of \otsls{}.
 We observe that \otsls{} incurs $\bigO(d_{\bx}d_{\bz} \log^2 T)$ identification regret, and $\bigO(\gamma \sqrt{d_{\bz} T \log T})$ oracle regret as the correlation between the noises in the two-stages dominate the identification regret.
-For just-identified case, identification regret are of the same order for exogeneity and endogeneity.
-Following that, we propose \ofuliv{} for stochastic linear bandits with endogeneity that uses \otsls{} to estimate the model parameters.
+For just-identified IVs, identification regrets are of the same order for exogeneity and endogeneity.
+We further propose \ofuliv{} for stochastic linear bandits with endogeneity that uses \otsls{} to estimate the parameters.
 We show that \ofuliv{} achieves $\bigO(\sqrt{d_{\bx}d_{\bz} T} \log T)$ regret.
 We experimentally show that \otsls{} and \ofuliv{} are more accurate than Ridge and \oful{}, respectively.
-In future, it would be interesting to extend the stochastic analysis of online IV regression and bandits with endogeneity to non-parametric~\citep{newey2003instrumental} and non-linear settings~\citep{xu2020learning}.
+In future, it would be interesting to extend the stochastic analysis of online IV regression and bandits with endogeneity to non-parametric~\citep{newey2003instrumental}, non-linear~\citep{xu2020learning}, and non-stationary~\citep{russac2019weighted} settings.